TeamMacLean/SF_JJ_960_15102020_sp1102_snpcalling_pipelipe/README.md

 2) Reads alignment using bowtie2 v2.3.5
 3) SAM to sorted BAM convertion using samtools v1.9
 4) vcf file generation from BAM file using bcftools

+## Usage:

+To run the pipeline in HPC with job in parallel in interactive mode

+snakemake -s scripts/snpcall.snakemake -p --cluster 'sbatch --cpus 2 --mem 20G' --jobs 10

+The above command can also be submitted to HPC like this

+sbatch -o snakemake_job.log --mem 100 -J snpcall --wrap " snakemake -s scripts/snpcall.snakemake -p --cluster 'sbatch --cpus 2 --mem 20G' --jobs 10 "